Welcome to the Northaw & Cuffley Residents Association Committee

 NCRA when we realised the extent of the proposed building on the Green Belt.
 Four generations of our family live locally and we see how local issues affect all ages in the community and we are concerned about the long-term effects of planning and environmental issues etc. My hobbies are mainly rambling and fishing, and I am a member of the Barnet Angling Club.

 I have lived in Cuffley since 1966 and in that time have primarily been involved with sports clubs.
-I arranged the merging of Tolmers Youth FC with Cuffley FC to form Cuffley Youth FC.
+I helped to arrange the merging of Tolmers Youth FC with Cuffley FC to form Cuffley Youth FC.
 I have coached Junior, Senior Saturday and Sunday teams and for a few years was Chairman of the Sports and Social club.
 I am now a member of the tennis club.

 I have lived in Cuffley and Northaw since 1982 and recently joined NCRA and The Kidston Institute as a committee member.
 My local voluntary interests are running a community micro gallery in Northaws’ phone box and maintaining Northaw village pond.